 Other lesson plan ideas

-Handouts and directions for how to have a discussion like a Socratic seminar or fishbowl.
+Provides handouts and directions for how to have a discussion like a Socratic seminar or fishbowl.
 Would need some adaptations for an online classroom.

 Students can write up a newspaper article and it generates a picture of it, just like a newspaper.
 The clapperboard allows students to put on information for a film they may be shooting.
 Other tools are just kind of fun/funny.